 If the SANavigator tool is having difficulty discovering your SAN, or if you received an error message, there might be one of several problems.
-This section lists the most common problems and offers solutions for how to correct them.
+This section lists the most common problems and offers solutions on how to correct them.
 The list begins with the simplest problems and moves on to more complex ones.

-• Problem: Discovery is turned off.

-Solution: Click Discover -> On from the desktop window.

-· Problem: Discovery not enabled.

-- 1. Click Discover -> Setup from the desktop menu bar. - 2.
+- Problem: Discovery is turned off.
+Solution: Click Discover -> On from the desktop window. - Problem: Discovery not enabled.
+Solution: Perform the following steps: - 1.
+Click Discover -> Setup from the desktop menu bar. - 2.
 Click the General tab on the Discover Setup dialog box. - 3.
 Select the Out-of-Band Discovery check box or the In-Band Discovery check box, or both. - 4.
 Click OK. - Problem: HBAs are not active for In-Band Discovery.

-- 1. Click Discover -> Setup from the desktop window. - 2.
+Solution: Perform the following steps: - 1.
+Click Discover -> Setup from the desktop window. - 2.
 Click the General tab on the Discover Setup dialog box. - 3.
 Select the In-Band Discovery check box. - 4.
-Click the Active column for each HBA you would like to discover. - Click OK.

-Note: If you cannot set in-band discovery on, check to see whether the HBA API library has been installed.
-Click Start -> Settings -> Control Panel -> Add/Remove Programs and look for the Qlogic SAN/Device Management entry in the program list.

-• Problem: Server not found or server not available.
+Click the Active column for each HBA you would like to discover. - 5.
+Click OK. - Note: If you cannot set in-band discovery on, check to see whether the HBA API library has been installed.
+Click Start -> Settings -> Control Panel -> Add/Remove Programs and look for the Qlogic SAN/Device Management entry in the program list. - Problem: Server not found or server not available.